chippyash/Math-Type-Calculator/README.md

 The library automatically recognises the availability of the gmp extension and will use it for int, rational and complex types.
-There is no gmp support for WholeIntType, NaturalIntType or FloatType - so be careful!.
+There is no gmp support for FloatType - They will be automatically caste to GmpRationalType.
+Similarly, there is no support for WholeIntType and NaturalIntType types.
+If found, they will be automatically caste to GmpIntType.
 You can force the library to use PHP native types by calling

 <pre>
     Calculator::setNumberType(Calculator::TYPE_NATIVE);